28 hours of battle in Mosul

 9:50 a.m.

 The guys are laughing again.
-Back-up is here, finally, 22 hours later.
+Backup is here, finally, 22 hours later.

 Down one of the streets, they saw Iraqi counter-terrorism vehicles, but they need to circle around.